saltofthemar/saltofthemar/README.md

 ## Hi there 👋

 My name is Marlowe (aka saltofthemar), and ✨I have been captured by the joy of coding✨ since learning Watcom Basic in Grade 7 (in the 90's!).
-I live in a small rural town on the BC coast, and volunteer my skills to local community organizations and people in need.
-I use Linux for everything these days, including my main development and design environment, and am constantly amazed at the power of open-source initiatives.
-Ask me about my local development stack!

 Trained in graphic design for print and web, I started out working on magazines and newspapers.
 I quickly become a web administrator, developer, WordPress/Drupal/Moodle wizard, and eventually a Linux systems administrator.
-I have helped dozens of non-profits over the years, ensuring they have a meaningful and effective web presence.
-A big part of what I do is planning and follow up: documenting projects, and offering training and support.
-Now, I am focused on rescuing older websites that are lost in the fray of modern approaches and caring for abandoned WordPress installs.
+I have helped dozens of community organziations over the years, ensuring they have a meaningful and effective web presence.

-My passion for ⚡coding, linux, music and amateur radio⚡ have been the keys to healing from a brain injury.
-I was already focused on building accessible solutions, but with some firsthand experience using the web without all the bells and whistles I am even more engaged on implementing WCAG solutions that work.
-Progressive enhancement is the name of the game, along with DRY, maintainable, self-documenting code.
+I find these days I use Linux for everything, even as my main development and design environment, and am constantly amazed at the power of open-source.
+Ask me about my local development stack!
+My passion for ⚡computer science, music and amateur radio⚡ have been the keys to healing from a brain injury.
+I live with the effects of an aquired brain injuty, and have firsthand experience using the web without all the bells and whistles.
+Progressive enhancement is the name of the game, along with DRY, maintainable, self-documenting code!

 ### 🔭 I’m currently working on ...